Bottom-up proteomics

 Bottom-up proteomics is a common method to identify proteins and characterize their amino acid sequences and post-translational modifications by proteolytic digestion of proteins prior to analysis by mass spectrometry.

-BUP techniques can be an alternative to Maldi-Tof MS approaches, as they allow the identification of bacterial strains and the characterization of potential resistance and virulence factors in a single run.

-The major alternative workflow used in proteomics is called top-down proteomics where intact proteins are purified prior to digestion and/or fragmentation either within the mass spectrometer or by 2D electrophoresis.
+BUP techniques can be an alternative to MALDI-TOF MS approaches, as they allow the identification of bacterial strains and the characterization of potential resistance and virulence factors in a single run.
+The major alternative workflow used in high-throughput proteomics is called top-down proteomics and does not use proteolytic digestion.
 Essentially, bottom-up proteomics is a relatively simple and reliable means of determining the protein make-up of a given sample of cells, tissues, etc.

 In bottom-up proteomics, the crude protein extract is enzymatically digested, followed by one or more dimensions of separation of the peptides by liquid chromatography coupled to mass spectrometry, a technique known as shotgun proteomics.
 By comparing the masses of the proteolytic peptides or their tandem mass spectra with those predicted from a sequence database or annotated peptide spectral in a peptide spectral library, peptides can be identified and multiple peptide identifications assembled into a protein identification.